11 Model functions

 • the intercept, which we wrote as \(b\) when discussing mathematical functions.
 In statistical reports, it is usually written (Intercept).

 • the other coefficient, which we named a to represent the slope/steepness/change, always measures how the model function output changes for different values of the explanatory variable.
 If \(x\) is the name of a quantitative explanatory variable, the coefficient is called the “\(x\)-coefficient.
 But for a categorical explanatory variable, the coefficient refers to both the name of the explanatoryry variable and the particular level to which it applies.
-For example, in Figure 11.2(c), the explanatory variable is sex and the level is M, so the coefficient is named sexM.
+For example, in Figure fig-some-model-annotations(c), the explanatory variable is sex and the level is M, so the coefficient is named sexM.

 Training a model